Partial Lagrange Multiplier Expressions and Disjunctive Decompositions for Bilevel Optimization: The PLME-Disjunctive Algorithm

-Next, we study the asymptotic convergence of Algorithm~\ref{def:alg:j}.
-Denote the value function of the lower level problem
+Next, we study the asymptotic convergence of \cref{def:alg:j}.
+For our problem, the lower-level value function $v(x)$ is always continuous under the {\it restricted inf-compactness} (RIC) condition \cite[Definition 3.13]{GuoLinYeZhang}.
+The RIC condition holds at $\bar{x}$ for $v(x)$ if $v(\bar{x})$ is finite and there exists a compact set $Z_0$ and a scalar $\epsilon>0$ such that $S(x)\cap Z_0$ is nonempty for all $x\in B_{\epsilon}(\bar{x})$ with $v(x)< v(\bar{x})+\epsilon$.
+RIC conditions are very weak; see \cite{nie2017bilevel} for details.
+For instance, RIC holds at $\bar{x}$ if $Z(x)$ is uniformly compact around $\bar{x}$.

-According to \cite[Definition 3.13]{GuoLinYeZhang}, we say that the {\it restricted inf-compactness} (RIC) condition holds around $\bar x$ if $\omega(\bar x)$ is finite and there exists a compact set $\Omega$, a positive number $\epsilon_0$ such that $S(x)\cap \Omega \not =\emptyset$ for all $x \in B_{\epsilon_0}(\bar x) $ satisfying $\omega(x)<\omega(\bar x)+\epsilon_0$.
-The RIC condition is very weak.
-It holds if $Z(x)$ is uniformly compact around $\bar x$, or $f(\bar x, \cdot)$ satisfies the growth condition or the lower level objective $f(x,z)$ is weakly coercive in $z$ with respect to $Z(x)$ around $\bar x$; see \cite{nie2017bilevel} for details.
-It turns out that for our problem, the value function is always continuous under the RIC condition. \begin{lemma} For the lower level optimization \reff{eq:LClower}, suppose RIC condition holds at $\bar x$ and the smallest singular value of the matrix $A(x)$ is nonzero for all $x$ sufficiently close to $\bar x$.
-Then the value function $\omega(x)$ is continuous at $\bar x$. \end{lemma} \begin{proof} Under the RIC condition, by \cite[Proposition 3.1]{GuoLinYeZhang23}, $\omega(x)$ is continuous at $\bar{x}$ if there exists $\bar y\in S(\bar x)$ such that
+\begin{lemma} For the lower-level optimization problem $(P_x)$, suppose RIC condition holds at $\bar x$ and $A$ is not the constant zero matrix.
+Then the value function $v(x)$ is continuous at $\bar x$. \end{lemma} \begin{proof} Under the RIC condition, by \cite[Proposition 3.1]{GuoLinYeZhang23}, $v(x)$ is continuous at $\bar{x}$ if there exists $\bar y\in S(\bar x)$ such that